Abhilash-Ponnachan/docker-study/readme.md

 ​		An image is the "source" from which a running instance (container) is created.
 It specifies everything we need to run our application/service (such as the runtime, the libraries, configuration, environment variables, code).
 These are specified in 'layers'.
 These layers are cached because of which they are more reusable, quicker to deploy, and take up less space overall.

-​		In the previous sections we played around with the containers that we launched from some images to configure it and setup the services that we want to run on it.
+​		In the previous sections we played around with the containers that we launched from some already built images, configured them and setup the services that we want to run on it.
+We also learned to `commit` containers to as images, so that we can create new images which persist the configuration changes we did.

 This is great for experimenting and learning, however in an actual scenario we would want to have everything setup and configured so that as soon as the container is run from the image it is up and ready to function.
-This is what we can use the `'Dockerfile'` for.
+Also we normally want our containers to reflect the changes we make to our code.
+To do this we use the `'Dockerfile'`.

 ​		There is no need create and image from scratch.
 Most of the time an image is based on some **parent image** (like `nginx` or `node`).
 Images without a parent image is called a **base image**.